ikkez/F3-Sugar/Cortex/readme.md

 Because column datatypes are currently only needed for setting up the tables in SQL, it follows that [SQL DataTypes Table](https://github.com/ikkez/F3-Sugar/tree/master-v3/SchemaBuilder#column-class) from the [SQL Schema Plugin](https://github.com/ikkez/F3-Sugar/blob/master-v3/SchemaBuilder/lib/db/sql/schema.php).
 If you don't need that feature and your tables are already existing, then you can just skip the configuration for those fields, because the underlaying SQL Mapper exposes the existing table schema.

 The datatype values are defined constants from the Schema Plugin.
-If you like to use some autocompletion in your IDE to find the right values, type in the longer path to the constants:
+If you'd like to use some autocompletion in your IDE to find the right values, type in the longer path to the constants:

 ``` php
 'type' => \DB\SQL\Schema::DT_VARCHAR256,